panzi/ajson/README.md

 char buffer[BUFSIZ];
 for (;;) {
 	/* Whether the data is read synchronously or not does not matter to this
 	 * library.
-You just feed it data whenever you it becomes available and
+You just feed it data whenever it becomes available and then
-	 * then you pull out tokens until you get AJSON_TOK_END or AJSON_TOK_NEED_DATA.
+	 * you pull tokens until you get AJSON_TOK_END or AJSON_TOK_NEED_DATA.
 	 */
 	size_t size = fread(buffer, sizeof(buffer), stream);